Bladeworks

 Bladeworks is a residential historical fencing event focused on technical skills development.
 With classes and workshops in the day-time and food, socialising, and board games in the evening.
 The event caters for all levels of historical fencer currently training with HEMA groups; from those who have just started to those who have been training for years.

 The aim is to facilitate serious training with a light-hearted atmosphere; where everyone should feel happy to train.
+All staff, guest instructors, and attendees, will be following the Bladeworks Code of Conduct.

 The event is run by us at Medieval Combat Group, and the event venue is not far outside Belfast, past Millisle on the Ards Peninsula.
-We are Northern Ireland’s only HEMA club – so please, please come and visit us!
+We are Northern Ireland’s oldest HEMA club – so please, please come and visit us!

 What’s on